 "You start to get a real feel for the Monument," Feely says.

-Two other Grand Junction-area courses, Adobe Creek near Fruita and Chipeta on Orchard Mesa, also offer excellent views of the skylines around the Grand Valley.
+Two other Grand Junction-area courses, Adobe Creek near Fruita and Chipeta on Orchard Mesa, also offer excellent views of the skylines around Grand Junction.
 Adobe Creek parallels the cliffs of Colorado National Monument, and Chipeta offers vistas of Grand Mesa.